 【Radio】We aired live on the radio “Yuku-toshi Kuru-toshi” by NHK

 【Tripadvisor】We won first place in the ranking of the most attractive places to stay in Ishikawa Pref of Tripadvisor.

 I have lived in Brazil and Paraguay in South America before.
 My personality from other people is said to be relaxed and continental.
 I had a Buddhist monk experience in Myanmar although it was a short period.
 It was a very valuable experience for me, so I made the word of monk in Myanmarese 'Pongyi' the name of this guesthouse.
 Pongyi helps children in Asia.
 At Pongyi we take pleasure if our guests can return home well rested and treasure their stay at our guesthouse.
 I look forward to seeing you all in Kanazawa.

 Niina / Staff

 Hello!
 I'm Nina.
 I was born and raised in Ishikawa prefecture.
 I really wanted to do something for people, that's why I came to Pongyi.
-I would like to support children in Asia with Masaki and Maru, and also would like to make a guesthouse where our guests feel they want to come back again.
+I would like to support children in Asia with Masaki and Maru, and would also like to make a guesthouse where our guests feel they want to come back again.
 I am often told that I am a laid-back type of person, but I will do many kinds of activities proactively at Pongyi.
-I am very happy if a lot of people enjoy traditional Japanese culture here.
+I would like a lot of people to enjoy traditional Japanese culture here.
 I am looking forward to seeing you at Pongyi!